jaylincabrera10/THM-CTFs/README.md

 # THM-CTFs
-This repo contains draft material used to completed TryHackMe CTF challenges
+This repo contains draft material used to completed TryHackMe CTF challenges.